mac-65/Solaris_8_x86_VM/README.md

 <br>I've had later versions of VirtualBox crash and burn with some VMs I've built in the past.
 It's a problem because as far as I know, it's not possible to <strong>easily</strong> have multiple versions of VirtualBox installed on the same machine (like you can do with the gcc compiler collection, e.g.).
-There might be a way, but I haven't tried it and my version runs all of my VMs fine (although the creature comforts added in later versions are nice, but the VMs don't work).
+There might be a way, but I haven't tried it and this version runs all of my VMs fine (although the creature comforts added in later versions are nice, but the VMs don't work).